sstelfox/stelfox.net/content/projects/hive/pages/security-model.md

 ## Malicious Behavior Detection

 The BPF monitoring system extends beyond allow/deny filtering into active detection of suspicious behavior patterns.
-Combined with a transparent intercepting HTTPS proxy, it forms a per-agent host intrusion detection system (HIDS).
+Combined with a transparent intercepting HTTPS proxy, it forms a per-agent host intrusion detection system.

 File access monitoring tracks when processes touch sensitive content in ways that don't match expected usage patterns.
 A non-SSH client reading an SSH private key, or something other than the AWS CLI accessing AWS credentials, triggers alerts.
 When sensitive files are accessed, their content can be masked with convincing fake values that the system tracks.
 If those fake values later appear in outgoing HTTP or HTTPS request bodies (visible through the intercepting proxy), that's a strong signal something is trying to exfiltrate credentials.